The Execution of All Things

 The Execution of All Things is the second studio album released by Los Angeles-based indie pop band Rilo Kiley in 2002.
-The album was released by Saddle Creek Records in Omaha, Nebraska, and the aforementioned features show the influence of that studio's associated Omaha Sound.
-It was recorded at Presto! in Lincoln, Nebraska.
+The album was released by Saddle Creek Records in Omaha, Nebraska and was recorded at Presto! in Lincoln, Nebraska.

 Background and recording

 During their tour supporting Take Offs and Landings, Rilo Kiley began conceptualizing their second album.
 While performing in San Francisco, the band met Tim Kasher of Cursive, who was touring with his side project, the Good Life.
 Following their meeting, Rilo Kiley accompanied Kasher to Omaha, Nebraska, where he introduced them to Presto!
 Recording Studios, operated by Mike and A.J.
 Mogis.
 At the time, the Mogis brothers were establishing Omaha, along with Saddle Creek Records, as centers of early 2000s "Omaha Sound".

 In a 2002 interview, Jenny Lewis noted that the band had already been fans of the Omaha music scene, having purchased Bright Eyes’ Fevers and Mirrors the previous year.
 Reflecting on the experience, Lewis commented that this album more accurately captured the band’s live energy compared to their debut album, Take Offs and Landings, which was recorded at home.
 “With Take Offs and Landings, we were still learning how to record and perform,” Lewis said.
 “This one better reflects how we play live.”
-The recording sessions took place over several weeks in March 2002, with Lewis describing the studio environment as cold and alcohol-laden, which influenced the emotional tone of the album’s performances.
+The recording sessions took place over several weeks in March 2002, with Lewis describing the studio environment as cold and alcohol-laden, which influenced the emotional tone of the album's performances.